-One of the best things that my mom ever did for me as a young adult was start an investment strategy for me.
+One of the best things that my mom ever did for me as a young adult was to start an investment strategy for me.

-Turns out my mom’s financial advisor was purely an insurance agent and the “investment” I had was a fixed annuity paying 4.5%.
+Turns out, my mom’s financial advisor was purely an insurance agent, and the “investment” I had was a fixed annuity paying 4.5%.

+I remember thinking to myself, “Why does a 24-year-old need a fixed annuity?”
 Turns out it was a very legitimate question.

-What is an Annuity?
+What Is an Annuity?

 - Fixed Annuities act like a savings account.
 There is a certain amount deposited in the account, and that money earns interest.
-The interest is added to the value of the account and helps the account grow over time
+The interest is added to the value of the account and helps the account grow over time.

 - Variable Annuities act more like a mutual fund.
 The annuity holder selects the accounts they want to fund the annuity and puts a certain amount of money into each of those accounts.
 They make money based on how well those funds do.

 - Equity Indexed Annuities act like a hybrid of fixed annuities and variable annuities.
-They offer downside protection by protecting your principal, but also limit your upside gains.
+They offer downside protection by protecting your principal but also limit your upside gains.

 Young People and Annuities